 3. Smile and start laughing – Your spirit will respond

-In Your presence is fullness of joy; Psalm 16:11
+In Your presence is fullness of joy; PS 16:11

 A smile is contagious.
-Scientists have discovered that our brains are wired for positive emotions such as love, joy and peace.
-When your smiling face is seen by another a one-to-one brain connection begins.
+Our brains are wired for positive emotions such as love, joy and peace.
+When your smiling face is seen by another a 1-1 brain connection begins.
 The receiver’s expression will mirror yours.
 You will see a smile returned to you.
 This can result in a chain reaction, spreading joy to others.
 Our “attachment light” turns on when we notice someone is glad to see me.
 One of the first emotions a baby experiences is joy.
 “Someone is glad to see me!”
 Jesus is full of joy.
 “God has anointed You With the oil of gladness more than Your companions.”
 (Heb 1:9)